Copyright ©2004 John Fisher. All rights reserved.

 buzzing in the air, but did not cut his flesh as it struck on the flat side of

-standing by me, was hit on the instep by a ball, which since his foot has had
+who was standing by me, was hit on the instep by a ball, which since his foot

 After Crosby was hit, I advanced a few rods ahead of him, towards the rails and